stashapp/Stash-Docs/getting-started/installation/synology.md

 pip3 install -r .stash/requirements.txt
 ```

+{: .note }
-Note : using pipreqs allows to scan all scrapers and plugins installed and find dependencies that they require.
+Using pipreqs allows to scan all scrapers and plugins installed and find dependencies that they require.
 You can do the same thing without pipreqs by going into each individual directory and run `pip3 install -r requirements.txt`

 ### Remove stash user from administrator group